kitnil/awesome/README.md

 - [awesome-naming](https://github.com/gruhn/awesome-naming) - A curated list for when naming things is done right.
 - [awesome-social-engineering](https://github.com/v2-dev/awesome-social-engineering) - A curated list of awesome social engineering resources.
 - [toml](https://github.com/toml-lang/toml) - Tom's Obvious, Minimal Language
 - [awesome-mobile-security](https://github.com/vaib25vicky/awesome-mobile-security) - An effort to build a single place for all useful android and iOS security related stuff.
-All references and tools are belong to their respective owners.
+All references and tools belong to their respective owners.
 I'm just maintaining it.
 - [Computer-Science-Resources](https://github.com/the-akira/Computer-Science-Resources) - A list of resources in different fields of Computer Science (multiple languages)
 - [awesome-browser-exploit](https://github.com/Escapingbug/awesome-browser-exploit) - awesome list of browser exploitation tutorials
 - [awesome-maintainers](https://github.com/nayafia/awesome-maintainers) - Talks, blog posts, and interviews about the experience of being an open source maintainer